mayuri090807/llm-ai-rag-journal-assistant/README.md

-**DailyAgent-AIAgent** is an AI-powered assistant designed to answer questions based on your daily journal entries.
+This is an AI-powered assistant designed to answer questions based on your daily journal entries.
 It uses Retrieval-Augmented Generation (RAG) to understand and respond to queries using the contents of `DailyLogs.txt`.

 ## How It Works